bradjrenshaw/say-the-spire/docs_src/src/installation.md

 * [BaseMod GitHub Latest Release](https://github.com/daviscook477/BaseMod/releases/latest/) Download BaseMod.jar
 * [Say the Spire GitHub Latest Release](https://github.com/bradjrenshaw/say-the-spire/releases/latest/) download and extract the zip file

 Now create a folder called `mods` in your Slay the Spire game directory.
 This is most likely to be `C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire`.
-After that, paste ModTheSpire.jar, BaseMod.jar, and sayTheSpire.jar into that mods folder.
+Copy all of the files in the ModTheSpire zip to the game's root directory (there should be `mts.cmd`, `mts.sh`, and `ModTheSpire.jar`).
+Copy Basemod.jar and SayTheSpire.jar to the mods directory.

 Make sure that you do not have multiple instances of the same mod installed from different sources for Say the Spire or any mods it depends on. for example, do not have both the steam workshop and mods folder versions of BaseMod installed.
 Conflicting mods can cause the game to break and prevent mods from functioning properly.